thunderheadone/one-sdk-ios/README.md

     }
     ```

     Objective-C:
     ```objective-c
     - (void)interaction:(NSString *)interactionPath didReceiveResponse:(NSDictionary *)response {
         if (response) {
-            // Do something with the response.
-            // Pass on the response to Thunderhead SDK.
-This method returns the response to the SDK to process - attaching any capture, track or optimize instructions to the Interaction.
-            [One processResponse:response];
-        }
-    }
-    ```

-The method returns an Interaction path and a corresponding Interaction response.
-You can process the response in the delegate callback.
-Once processed, pass on the response using `processResponse` method to let the SDK process the response - attaching any capture, track or optimize instructions to the Interaction.
-Example code can be found [here](https://github.com/thunderheadone/one-sdk-ios/blob/master/examples/optimizing-programmatically-using-json-example/Content%20Orchestration%20Example/Content%20Orchestration%20Example/FirstViewController.swift#L45).

-5. If you no longer need to obtain response for automatically triggered Interaction request, you can either nullify your object or call the SDK’s method `removeInteractionResponseDelegate` as shown below:

-    Swift:
-    ```swift
-    One.removeInteractionResponseDelegate(<your-object>)
-    ```

-    Objective-C:
-    ```objective-c
-    [One removeInteractionResponseDelegate:<your-object>];
-    ```

-#### Retrieve a response for other instances

-If your object is not an instance of `UIViewController` class, perform the next steps to get a response for an automatically triggered Interaction request.

-1. Add an object, which will be receiving the response, as a parameter to a method `addInteractionResponseDelegate` as shown below:

-    Swift:
-    ```swift
-    One.addInteractionResponseDelegate(<your-object>)
-    ```

-    Objective-C:
-    ```objective-c
-    [One addInteractionResponseDelegate:<your-object>];
-    ```

-*Note:*
-- The SDK will weakly store your object, so you need to keep a strong reference to it somewhere.

-2. Make your object conform to the protocol `OneInteractionResponseDelegate`:

-    Swift:
-    ```swift
-    class YourObject: YourObjectClass, OneInteractionResponseDelegate
-    ```

-    Objective-C:
-    ```objective-c
-    @interface YourObject() <OneInteractionResponseDelegate>;
-    ```

-3. Declare a variable `oneInteractionPath` and set its value:

-    Swift:
-    ```swift
-    class YourObject: YourObjectClass, OneInteractionResponseDelegate {
-        var oneInteractionPath: String! = "/InteractionPath"
-        ...
-    }
-    ```

-    Objective-C:
-    ```objective-c
-    <your-object>.oneInteractionPath = @"/InteractionPath";
-    ```

-4. Implement a protocol’s required method as shown below:

-    Swift:
-    ```swift
-    func interaction(interactionPath: String!, didReceiveResponse response: [NSObject : AnyObject]!) {
-        if (response != nil) {
             // Work with the response.
             // Pass on the response to Thunderhead SDK.
 This method returns the response to the SDK to process - attaching any capture, track or optimize instructions to the Interaction.
-            One.processResponse(response)
-        }
-    }
-    ```

-    Objective-C:
-    ```objective-c
-    - (void)interaction:(NSString *)interactionPath didReceiveResponse:(NSDictionary *)response {
-        if (response) {
-            // Do something with the response.
-            // Pass on the response to ONE SDK.
-This method returns the response to the SDK to process - attaching any capture, track or optimize instructions to the Interaction.
             [One processResponse:response];
         }
     }
     ```

-The above mentioned method returns an Interaction path and a corresponding Interaction response.
+    The method returns an Interaction path and the corresponding Interaction response.
 You can process the response in the delegate callback.
-Once processed, pass on the response using `processResponse` method to let the SDK process the response - attaching any capture, track or optimize instructions to the Interaction.
-Example code can be found [here](https://github.com/thunderheadone/one-sdk-ios/blob/master/examples/optimizing-programmatically-using-json-example/Content%20Orchestration%20Example/Content%20Orchestration%20Example/FirstViewController.swift#L45).
+Once processed, pass the response using the `processResponse` method to let the SDK process the response - attaching any capture, track or optimize instructions to the Interaction.

+    See example of usage [here](https://github.com/thunderheadone/one-sdk-ios/blob/master/examples/optimizing-programmatically-using-json-example/Content%20Orchestration%20Example/Content%20Orchestration%20Example/FirstViewController.swift#L43).

 5. If you no longer need to obtain response for automatically triggered Interaction request, you can either nullify your object or call the SDK’s method `removeInteractionResponseDelegate` as shown below: